madeofpendletonwool/PinePods/README.md

     - [x] Packaging and automation
   - [x] Mac App
     - [x] Packaging and automation
+- [x] Self Service PW Resets
+- [x] Add creator info to bottom of stats page
+- [x] Fix client pooling issue (This is a tough issue.
+Pooling is occationally a problem.
+I set the idle timeout to kill old connections and I also fixed a couple database connections that didn't run cnx.close)

 ### Pre-beta version

-- [ ] Self Service PW Resets
-- [ ] Add creator info to bottom of stats page
 - [ ] Refresh changes on readme
 - [ ] Default User Creation
-- [ ] Fix client pooling issue
 - [ ] Issue with web search bar may be due to appbar

 ### To be added after beta version